 Hang Seng will continue to inform clients on the changes, notably when there is more certainty on which new benchmarks are being adopted, their methodology, their term structure and the transition process agreed at industry level.

-Although the impact of the reforms is still unclear, we expect most clients will assess how the affected interest rate benchmarks are used in their financial products and services.
+We expect most clients will assess how the affected interest rate benchmarks are used in their financial products and services.
 This will include an understanding of existing contracts and arrangements as well as the changes and risks that may arise from discontinuation or modification.

 Clients should also consider if they require guidance from their professional advisors on the possible implications of the changes including from a financial, legal, accountancy or tax perspective.